nathan-alden-sr/stardew-valley/min-max/1.5/spreadsheet.md

 # Spreadsheet

-A min-max run requires precise calculations, including selling items to earn an exact amount of G, mining and smelting Ore in exact amounts, etc. Over the course of several Year 1 Spring 1 runs, I created a [spreadsheet](min-max.ods) in [LibreOffice Calc](https://www.libreoffice.org/download/download) to track daily information, bundle fulfillment, items and professions, and more.
+A min-max run requires precise calculations, including selling items to earn an exact amount of G, mining and smelting Ore in exact amounts, etc. Over the course of many runs, I created a [spreadsheet](min-max.ods) in [LibreOffice Calc](https://www.libreoffice.org/download/download) to track daily information, bundle fulfillment, items and professions, and more.

 Note that the spreadsheet's daily tabs are not completed yet.
 I will update them as I complete runs.
 The tabs that are present likely contain data from my actual runs until I complete enough of them to be sure of the spreadsheet's robustness.